acamu/ansible-raspberry-admin/README.md

 The best solution

-Create a file called 'hosts'.
+Create a file called 'servers'.
 One server by line.

     192.168.100.1
     server.example.com